AdobeDocs/commerce-operations.en/help/configuration/storage/multi-master-manual.md

 mysql -u root -p magento_quote < /<path>/quote.sql
 ```

-{% endcollapsible %}

-## Drop sales and quote tables from the Magento database {#config-ee-multidb-drop}
+## Drop sales and quote tables from the Magento database

 This script sales and quote tables from the Magento database.
-Replace <your main magento DB name> with the name of your Magento database.
+Replace `<your main magento DB name>` with the name of your Magento database.

-{% collapsible Click to drop sales and quote tables %}

 Create the following script and give it a name like `3_drop-tables.sql`: